 Makes people feel guilty about doing the wrong thing

 The attempt of this movie is to help people start a journey to understand Gandhian philosophy.
 Of course, to gain a real understanding you would have to devote a few years of your life, but this movie’s refreshing approach really connects with the common man.

-The Perspective of a Non-Believer Turned Follower: Hey Ram (2000) Many would argue the presence of Hey Ram on this list, because this movie barely showed Gandhi for 10 minutes.
+Many would argue the presence of Hey Ram on this list, because this movie barely showed Gandhi for 10 minutes.
 However, IMO this is a very deserving pick.

 Kamal Hassan directed and acted in this movie, featuring Naseeruddin Shah as Gandhi.
 His character, Saket Ram loses his wife to the communal riots associated with the partition of India.
 In his grief and rage he is recruited by a group of Hindu fundamentalists, who plan to kill Gandhi.
 They hold Gandhi responsible for the riots and are against his policy of appeasement towards Muslims.
 Saket Ram is assigned the task of assassinating Gandhi.
 Eventually though, after the murder of a very close Muslim friend (played by Shahrukh Khan) by Hindus, he sees the error of his ways.